Query Fragments

 This can be converted into a query in a similar way we just need to provide

-The example above showed how to pass arguments to the top level of a query.
+The example above showed how to pass variables to the top level of a query.
 If

-you want to pass arguments to a nested QueryFragment then all it's parent
+you want to pass variables to a nested QueryFragment then all it's parent

 attribute.
-This is neccesary so that the FragmentArgument
+This is necessary so that the QueryVariables struct gets passed

 down to that level of a query.